bitcoin-crazy/another-plasma6-coin/README.md

 ### Crypto/Currency names size

 The size of the Crypto/Currency names is 70% (0.7) of the price size.
 This can be changed at `~/.local/share/plasma/plasmoids/Another.Plasma6.Coin/contents/ui/CompactRepresentation.qml`.
 Search for `0.7`.

-### Time refresh

-The time refresh for prices is 3 minutes.
-This can be changed at `~/.local/share/plasma/plasmoids/Another.Plasma6.Coin/contents/ui/components/GetAPI.qml`.
-Search for `refreshRate: 3`.

-> [!IMPORTANT]
-> Avoid using less than 1 minute because Binance API can dislike this.